tolhurmatt/LuckyRabbi.github.io/_posts/2021-06-20-If_you_dont_have_a_website.md

 #### Lists of Posts

 There is a little bit of nice functionality which is hidden beneath the horrendous styling shown above, but I would like to expand.
-Jekyll has native support for posts, which by using some [liquid](https://jekyllrb.com/docs/liquid/) can easily generate a list of posts in chronological order.
+Jekyll has native support for posts, which by using some [liquid](https://jekyllrb.com/docs/liquid/){: target="_blank"} can easily generate a list of posts in chronological order.
 It's as simple as adding a for loop over each post.

 ~~~
 % for post in site.posts %